tmbernardo/xv6c/README.md

 ## Child Container
 Child containers are completely isolated and can only operate within its own scope.
-In order to do this we needed to implement proper system isolation which includes:
+In order to do this we needed to implement proper system isolation for containers which includes:
-    - Process Isolation
+    - Process Isolation (processes in a container cannot access/kill processes in another container)
-    - File System Isolation
+    - File System Isolation (cannot access files in another container)
-    - Memory Isolation
+    - Memory Isolation (cannot access memory that belongs to another container)

 ## USAGE
 ### Qemu